gemini-testing/html-reporter/docs/en/html-reporter-api.md

 ## Overview

-Html-reporter adds an `htmlReporter` object to the `hermione` object with its own API.
+Html-reporter adds an `htmlReporter` object to the `testplane` object with its own API.

 | **Name** | **Type** | **Descriptiion** |
 | -------- | -------- | ---------------- |